Find out where can you take your pooch to eat, drink, and hang out in Newcastle

 Customs House Hotel

-This iconic venue welcomes dog into the beer garden area on the ground floor (as long as they’re on a leash at all times).
+This iconic venue welcomes on-leash dogs into the beer garden area on the ground floor (as long as they’re on a leash at all times).
 Need a water bowl?
 Ask one of the staff and they’ll get it sorted for you.

 Where: 1 Bond St, Newcastle